istio/proxy/src/envoy/mixer/README.md

 Notes:
 * mixer_server is required
-* mixer_attributes: these attributes will be send to the mixer
+* mixer_attributes: these attributes will be send to the mixer in both Check and Report calls.
 * forward_attributes: these attributes will be forwarded to the upstream istio/proxy.
+It will send them to mixer in Check and Report calls.
 * quota_name, quota_amount are used for making quota call. quota_amount is default to 1 if missing.
 * check_cache_keys is to cache check calls.
 If missing or empty, check calls are not cached.